Sold to Boden Rail Engineering Ltd in December 2018

-Built in 1964 at the Vulcan Foundry, Newton le Willows, English Electric Type 3 number D6940/37240 was restored to original condition with reinstated buffer beam skirts and headcodes in 2010.
+Built in 1964 at the Vulcan Foundry, Newton le Willows, English Electric Type 3 number D6940/37240 was restored to original condition with reinstated buffer beam skirts and headcode blinds in 2010.
+This was after arriving at Llangollen in 2002 in withdrawn and stripped condition with a rapid overhaul returning her to traffic in 2003.

 She first arrived at Llangollen in 2002, travelling by road from the EWS Disposal and Component Recovery Centre based at the former Wigan Springs Branch depot.
 The loco was withdrawn in 2000 after a fairly typical career for the class based all over the UK working a variety of trains, more details can be found on her history page.
 The LDG did not own the loco at this point, but agreed to reactivate the locomotive on behalf of HNRC in return for using her for a couple of seasons whilst Class 20 D8142 was away working on the High Speed 1 project in Southern England.